 The author’s first assignment after graduation was with D/24th Aviation Battalion of the 24th Mechanized Infantry Division at Hunter Army Airfield in Savannah, Georgia.
 Greg flew UH-1s for a year before transitioning into the OH-58A scout helicopter.
 While stationed at Hunter Army Airfield he also met his future wife, Elizabeth Fodor.
 They were married in December 1982.

 Greg was reassigned overseas in 1983 to the 56th Aviation Company of the 21st Support Command at Coleman Barracks in Manneheim, Germany.
 The 56th Aviation Company was considered a VIP unit for its support of various commands and high ranking officers in Europe.
 Flying both UH-1s and OH-58s, Greg routinely flew passengers throughout West Germany, the Netherlands, Belgium and Luxemburg, as well as several support missions to France and Great Britain.

 His third assignment, this time to his home state of Alaska, was one of his most memorable, flying OH-58s for C/4-123rd Aviation Regiment of the 6th Infantry Division (Light), at Fort Wainwright in Fairbanks.
 Daily flights throughout Alaska in a diversity of weather and terrain were the norm.
 It was there he also began researching Alaska’s multitude of aviation accidents after seeing and investigating numerous wreckage sites.
 Most were scattered or burned out hulks in the military training areas near Fairbanks, but the numerous mountains, glaciers and river valleys had a good share of other crash sites.

 In 1989 he participated in the Exxon Valdez Oil Spill cleanup on the south-central coast of Alaska, flying as an OH-58 pilot on temporary duty with the U.S. Coast Guard, based in Homer.
 Daily flights were conducted along the outer coast as far east as the Pye Islands and west to the Alaska Peninsula, monitoring the spill's movement and verifying cleanup operations.

-The author's next assignment as an OH-58A/C Instructor Pilot and Standardization Instructor Pilot with A/1-5 Aviation Regiment of the 5th Infantry Division, Fort Polk, Louisiana.
+The author's next assignment was as an OH-58A/C Instructor Pilot and Standardization Instructor Pilot with A/1-5 Aviation Regiment of the 5th Infantry Division, Fort Polk, Louisiana.
 He enjoyed evaluating and teaching the unit's pilots and aerial observers, sharing his experience and flight techniques.